 It’s impossible to imagine American pop culture without Spider-Man.
 Or the Hulk.
 Or, thanks to a decade’s worth of mega-blockbuster films, Iron Man, Thor, Dr. Strange, and Ant-Man.
 These stories—all co-creations of Marvel Comics impresario Stan Lee, who died on November 12, 2018 at 95—were swashbuckling adventures with a human bent.
 The characters weren’t all powerful; they felt pain, anguish, regret; they won, but also lost.
 And many of them were informed by the Civil Rights struggles of the 1960s.

 Through stories of characters who were demonized by the public as the terrifying Other, Lee drove home messages of tolerance and acceptance while rejecting demonization and bullying.
-“Those stories have room for everyone, regardless of their race, gender, religion, or color of their skin,” Lee said 2017 video published by Marvel.
+“Those stories have room for everyone, regardless of their race, gender, religion, or color of their skin,” Lee said in a 2017 video published by Marvel.
 “The only things we don't have room for are hatred, intolerance, and bigotry.”

 The greatest manifestation of that idea was the X-Men.
 Introduced in September 1963, the X-Men were a team of teenage mutants, led by their teacher and mentor Professor Charles Xavier, who fought super-criminals and other mutants, led by Magneto, bent on the destruction of humanity.
 But rather than be a black-and-white battle between good and evil, the X-Men had a wrinkle: mutants were hated by the “normal” humans they defended.